jeany55/MyAccountant/API/CustomTabs.md

 1. **Show in Income Panel** - Toggle visibility of this tab
 2. **LibDataBroker** - Enable if you want this tab's data available to LDB-compatible addons
 3. **Info Frame** - Enable if you want this tab's data in the info frame
-4. **Minimap Summary** - Enable if you want this tab's data on the minimap icon
+4. **Minimap Summary** - Enable if you want this tab's data to be an option on the minimap icon
 5. **Linebreak** - If enabled, this tab will be the last on its row, and the next tab will start a new row

 ### Step 6: Create the Tab

 Click the **Create tab** button.
 Your new tab will appear in the tabs list and on the income panel!

-### Step 7: Test and Refine

-1. Check that your tab displays the correct date range
-2. Verify the data shown matches your expectations
-3. Adjust your lua expression as needed by selecting your tab and modifying the expression
+You can select it to move it left or right.

 ## API Reference